apache/airflow/STATIC_CODE_CHECKS.rst

 ...........................

 This table lists pre-commit hooks used by Airflow.
-The ``Image`` column indicates which hooks require Breeze Docker image to be build locally.
+The ``Image`` column indicates which hooks require Breeze Docker image to be built locally.

 .. note:: Disabling particular checks

   In case you have a problem with running particular ``pre-commit`` check you can still continue using the benefits of having ``pre-commit`` installed, with some of the checks disabled.
 In order to disable checks you might need to set ``SKIP`` environment variable to coma-separated list of checks to skip.
-For example when you want to skip some checks (ruff/mypy for example), you should be able to do it by setting ``export SKIP=ruff,mypy-core,``.
+For example, when you want to skip some checks (ruff/mypy for example), you should be able to do it by setting ``export SKIP=ruff,mypy-core,``.
 You can also add this to your ``.bashrc`` or ``.zshrc`` if you do not want to set it manually every time you enter the terminal.